 It can be tricky to get a large family group of 31 to agree on daily activities.
 An entire week can also be a lot of together time.
 Balancing structured activities, like beach Olympics and fishing, with free time to spend together or enjoy a few quiet moments alone on the beach, took the pressure off having to stick to a schedule.

 The Beaches Resort ensured no one was bored.
-There are pools, lounge areas, game rooms, water sports and nightly shows that provide entertainment for the whole family.
+There are pools, lounge areas, game rooms, water sports, and nightly shows that provide entertainment for the whole family.
 The luxury spa offers deserved pampering.

 Beaches expertly keeps kids busy.
 There seemed to be a pool every 20 feet and the kids couldn’t get enough of them.
 The water park is by far the most popular place at the resort.
 It features multiple water slides, a surf simulator, and several kid-friendly pools.
 It was hours of fun for kids of all ages.

 Jackie booked a roundtrip award flight on JetBlue from New York to Providenciales.
-With the current American Express 25% transfer bonus (Bonus Done) to JetBlue, I was able to get a 1:1 transfer ratio of Membership Rewards points to TrueBlue points.
+With an American Express 25% transfer bonus (Bonus Done) to JetBlue, I was able to get a 1:1 transfer ratio of Membership Rewards points to TrueBlue points.
 Typically, I would have needed 5 Membership Rewards Points to get 4 TrueBlue Points.

 A little bit of flexibility went a long way.
 Being flexible allowed me to save roughly 30k points by booking my departure a day earlier.